Audio glossary

 Sound pressure level | The sound pressure level is a logarithmic parameter describing the strength of a sound source. |

-SPDIF | Designation for an optical interface via which sound signals can be transmitted by means of fibre optic cables.
+SPDIF | Designation for an optical interface via which sound signals can be transmitted by means of fiber optic cables.
 Another designation is TOSLINK. |

-Sweet spot | A sweet spot refers to the (listening) position in a room where the sound of a sound system is perfectly audible. |
+Sweet spot | The sweet spot refers to the (listening) position in a room where the sound of an audio system is at its absolute best. |

-THX | Quality guidelines for cinema sound initiated by Hollywood director George Lucas (Star Wars) with the basic idea that film sound should sound equally good in every cinema. |
+THX | Quality guidelines for cinema sound initiated by Hollywood director George Lucas (Star Wars) with the basic idea that film audio should sound equally good in every cinema. |

-TOSLINK | Designation for an optical interface via which sound signals can be transmitted by means of fibre optic cables.
+TOSLINK | Designation for an optical interface via which sound signals can be transmitted by means of fiber optic cables.
 Another name is S/PDIF. |

 Ultra HD BluRay | UHD or 4K resolution is a resolution standard that can display up to 3,840 x 2,160 pixels instead of the conventional Blu-ray, which can display "only" 1920 x 1080 pixels. |

-USB-Audio | Interface for the transmission of audio signals via USB. |
+USB audio | Interface for the transmission of audio signals via USB. |

 VESA | Abbreviation for "Video Electronics Standards Association".
-VESA is a standardised settings for mounting flat screens, among other things. |
+VESA is a standardized fitting for mounting flat screens, among other things, to walls |

 Wave field synthesis | Wave Field Synthesis (WFS) is an acoustic reproduction technology that generates virtual spatial sound environments through wave fronts. |